Nusky-cloud/ebi-person-management-cli/README.md

-# Command line client for person management
+# Command line client for EBI person management

-This repository contains the command line client for person management.
+This repository contains the command line client for EBI person management.
 You can create, update, view and delete person data using this command line client.

 **NOTE :** Before running this client, you need to run the **REST API** from the repository : https://github.com/Nusky-cloud/ebi-masterdata-person-api.git